Adventures with Linear Tape-Open (LTO) at Home in 2023

 ssh $HOST sudo mt -f $TAPE rewind

-- send tar to mbuffer and then tape:
+- send tar to mbuffer and then to the tape:

 cat tape.tar | ssh $HOST "mbuffer -f -m $MBUFFER_SIZE -T $MBUFFER_FILE -P 90 | dd of=$TAPE bs=1M iflag=fullblock" 2>&1

 As I said, the tape is actually connected to another Linux VM on the network.
 So I run all the commands through ssh.
 Naturally the tape drive should be powered on and a media has to be inserted before these are run.
-I have a 10G network, so raw network speed is not a bottleneck.
+I have a 10G network at home, so the raw network speed is not a bottleneck.

 tape.key specified in the

 stenc command is a file containing a 256-bit (32 bytes) key (a hex string in the file).
-You have to keep tape.key very safe, otherwise you cannot read the tapes back.
+Obviously, you have to keep tape.key very safe, otherwise you cannot read the tapes back.

-Due to the reasons I wrote above, I use
+Due to the sequential performance of the tape I mentioned before, I use

 mbuffer on Linux VM.
 Basically I send (